 This will show you what pages and posts are being indexed by Google.
 Ideally, you’ll see every page and post you’ve published.

-Having your robots.txt file in the wrong place can ruin your organic traffic.
+A robots.txt file controls which pages of your site can be indexed by search engines.
+Having false statements in your robots.txt file can ruin your organic traffic.
 Navigate to “yoursite.com/robots.txt”.

 If you see the following code: